 Filby et al (2011) Stimulation of activin A/Nodal signaling is insufficient to induce definitive endoderm formation of cord blood-derived unrestricted somatic stem cells.
 Stem Cell Res.Ther.
 2 16 PMID: 21463501

 If you know of a relevant reference for IDE 1, please let us know.

-Keywords: IDE 1, supplier, IDE1, stem, cells, induces, definitive, endoderm, human, mouse, ESCs, tgfb, transforming, growth, factors, beta, b, β, signaling, signalling, nodal, ESCs, and, iPSC, ESCs, and, iPSC, Tocris Bioscience
+Keywords: IDE 1, IDE 1 supplier, IDE1, stem, cells, induces, definitive, endoderm, human, mouse, ESCs, tgfb, transforming, growth, factors, beta, b, β, signaling, signalling, nodal, and, iPSC, 4015, Tocris Bioscience

 2 Citations for IDE 1